jdittrich/userNeedResearchBook/text/dataAnalysis.md

 -->

-The data you gathered can’t be used for supporting design decisions: It consists of many unstructured small pieces.
+The data you gathered can’t be used for supporting design decisions yet: It consists of many unstructured small pieces.
 Now you need to structure and analyse the data—similar as writing a summary and interpretation of a long and complex book.
 Analysis is not a passive process: Making sense of data requires taking different perspectives and trying them out to see how the data can be interpreted.

 <!-- design and communication.
 Don't forget iterative -->

 ## Doing the “right” Analysis

-The data analysis is done by inferring themes from data points.
+The data analysis is done by inferring recurring themes from data points.
 Thus, the process is empirical (as it is based on gathered data).
 But even if the same data is used, different people will create different analysis.
 This is because the result of the analysis depends on the reasonable, but still individual and debatable, interpretation of the data.
 You could say that *“looking at last years design to quickly reuse elements”* belongs to a